Mountain Pine Beetle Quarantine Requirements

-The Wisconsin Department of Agriculture, Trade and Consumer Protection has imposed an exterior quarantine on items that could carry Dendroctonus ponderosae Hopkins, or mountain pine beetle.
-An exterior quarantine restricts imports of some pine products from areas infested with MPB.
+The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) has imposed an exterior quarantine on items that could carry mountain pine beetle (MPB).
+An exterior quarantine restricts import of some pine products from areas infested with MPB.

 Areas Covered by the Quarantine

-The quarantine applies to infested areas of the United States or Canada.
-Currently, infested areas are Arizona, California, Colorado, Idaho, Montana, Nebraska, Nevada, New Mexico, Oregon, South Dakota, Utah, Washington, Wyoming, and the Canadian provinces of Alberta, British Columbia and Saskatchewan.
+The quarantine applies to the entire states of Arizona, California, Colorado, Idaho, Montana, Nebraska, Nevada, New Mexico, Oregon, South Dakota, Utah, Washington, Wyoming; the Canadian provinces of Alberta, British Columbia, and Saskatchewan; and any state or area declared by responsible agencies as infested with MPB.

 Items Covered by the Quarantine

-Firewood of any species, wood or plant parts of the genus Pinus (pines), including dimensional lumber with bark attached, logs, stumps and branches.
+• Wood or plant parts of the genus Pinus (pines), including dimensional lumber with bark attached, logs, stumps, and branches.

 • Kiln-dried or bark-free lumber